I’ve been reading a lot about wet leasing airlines lately. But what exactly is wet leasing, and why is it gaining so much popularity?

 There are pros and cons either way

 Despite the benefits of wet leasing, there are some additional considerations that need to be taken into account.
 First, leasing does not guarantee any airline a supply of the aircraft it needs.
-This fact creates a potential risk for airlines if they only rely on wet leases.
+This fact creates a potential risk for airlines if they only rely on wet leasing.
 The second is that short-term costs are often higher under leasing arrangements.
 For smaller airlines, the total cost of wet leasing includes not only poor financing rates but also more variable costs, which can be higher for leasing than buying.
 This being said, wet leasing will typically cost more in the long term than buying outright.
 In addition, airlines have no control over the quality of the aircraft, which can also influence the passenger’s experience.
 From a traveler’s perspective, safety and customer service considerations might affect their airline choices.
 If lacking, it could discourage the passenger from traveling with that specific airline.
 However, the biggest risk relates to contract termination.
 So far, major European airlines do not want to commit to contracts for long enough time periods for regional airlines to equip their fleets efficiently.
 If the regional airlines optimize their equipment, the financial terms may not coincide with the duration of the wet lease contract.
 This means that there is a risk that they will no longer earn revenue from expensive assets if the underlying contract with the major airline is terminated.

-Is it sustainable in the long-term?
+Is wet leasing sustainable in the long-term?

 As the discussion shows, from a business model perspective wet leasing is an opportunistic, flexible and competitive tool that functions as a temporary way of entering, changing, or competing in some routes.
 It enables quick responses by leveraging others’ assets and bundling assets and services.